MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 **Manage your extensions right from the toolbar**.
 The all-new extensions menu on the toolbar will allow you to hide/pin extensions easily.
 The quick links to manage extensions and find new extensions will make it easy for you to find new extensions and manage your existing ones.

-**Default for autoplay will be set to Limited**.
+**Default for autoplay will be set to Limit**.
 To help you maintain your focus online, we have changed the default for autoplaying media to Limit from Allow, beginning with Microsoft Edge version 92.

 **Payment instruments are now synced across devices**.
 Beginning with Microsoft Edge version 92, you have the option to synchronize your payment information across your signed in devices.
 Please note: this is a Controlled Feature Rollout.
 If you don’t see this feature, please check back shortly as we continue our rollout.
 Currently this feature is available only in the US and only for MSA users (not AAD)